hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 ### Components

-A Jitsi Meet installation (consisting of one shard) consists of the following different components:
+A Jitsi Meet installation (holding one shard) consists of the following different components:

 1. `web` This container represents the web frontend and is the entrypoint for each user.
 2. `jicofo` This component is responsible for managing media sessions between each of the participants and the videobridge.